biovis-report/biovis-report/CONTRIBUTING.rst

-How to contribute to choppy-report
+How to contribute to biovis-report
 ==================================

-Thank you for considering contributing to choppy-report!
+Thank you for considering contributing to biovis-report!

 Support questions
 -----------------